Jvshen/cse15l-lab-reports/lab3.md

 ./technical/911report/chapter-3.txt
 ./technical/911report/chapter-2.txt
 ```
 There is a lot more lines of code to this example output that I can't fit on this page but what this command does is it provides all the files in the ``` ./technical ``` directory with type ``` f ``` or in other words with a file type.
+I found the ``` -type ``` command-line option on the website https://man7.org/linux/man-pages/man1/find.1.html.

 For the command line ``` find ```, another interesting command-line option is the ``` -mtime ``` option.
 This command-line option for the ``` find ``` command line allows you to search for all the files by how long ago they were modified.
 For example, ``` find ./technical -mtime -7 ``` will provide the output,
 ```